tmansmann0/NLPToolkit/README.md

 With that all out of the way, it is time to move on to entities.

 ### Entity System Creation
-Creating an entity extraction system
+Creating your entity extraction system is the more nuanced and complex part of creating a natural language processing system.
+For this step, you really want to understand what inputs each of your intents needs and handle each type of input on a case by case basis.